 Considering investing in technology during the design process of a new hotel property can only promote innovative ideation, allow hotel brands to expand on their experience, and save on installation costs.
 With the rise of Airbnb and the litany of problems that come with its scattershot approach to "quality," the designers behind tomorrow's hotels have an opportunity to elevate the brand experience by factoring in how users engage with tech.

 Vice President of Marketing and Customer Success

-KEYPR® is a cloud-based guest experience and management platform for hotels, casinos and residences.
-The platform delivers a friction-free personalized guest experience, while creating new operational efficiencies and driving additional revenue opportunities for property owners and operators.
+KEYPR® is a cloud-based guest experience and management platform for hotels, casinos and luxury residences.
+The platform delivers a personalized, friction-free guest experience while creating new operational efficiencies and driving additional revenue opportunities for property owners and operators.
 Guests can access a directory of services, including dining, entertainment, third-party content and more through an in-room tablet and custom mobile app.
-The app also allows guests to bypass the front desk via KEYPR's Keyless Entry.
-Additionally, owners and managers gain valuable insight through the integrated dashboard (GEMS®) and intuitive tools that provide visibility into guest needs before, during and after their stay – all while easily monitoring operational KPIs across multiple properties.
-For further information, visit: www.keypr.com
+The app also allows guests to bypass the front desk via the KEYPR® digital key.
+Additionally, owners and managers gain valuable insight through the integrated dashboard (GEMS®) and intuitive tools that provide visibility into guest needs before, during and after their stay—all while easily monitoring operational KPIs across multiple properties.
+For further information, visit https://www.keypr.com.